-Australia's Business Innovation and Investment program encourages successful business people to settle in Australia and use their proven skills to develop business activity in Australia.
+Australia's Business Innovation and Investment Programme encourages successful business people to settle in Australia and use their proven skills to develop business activity in Australia.

-The Business Innovation and Investment program is designed to increase entrepreneurial talent and diversify business expertise in Australia.
-It is positioned to target migrants that have a demonstrated history of success in innovation and business and are able to make a significant contribution to the national innovation system and to the Australian economy.
+The Business Innovation and Investment Programme is designed to increase entrepreneurial talent and diversify business expertise in Australia.
+It is positioned to target migrants that have a demonstrated history of success in innovation, investment and business and are able to make a significant contribution to the national innovation system and to the Australian economy.